jr20xx/Mariah-Carey-Lyrics/README.md

 After that, you can just open the project on Android Studio and you'll be then ready to build the application by yourself with it.

-To build the project and get an APK file online, this repo includes GitHub workflows designed to build an APK file for you but without any signature.
-This means that you'll be able to build your own APK file online by using the workflows inside this repository, but none of the generated application files would be signed; which means that they won't be ready to install out of the box.
-To install the generated APK files, you must sign them first by your own or Android will deny their install.
-To get your APK file from here, just go to the workflows section of this repository, pick the right workflow by reading its name and run it.
-When the execution is finished, the resultant files will be attached at the bottom of the details of the workflow run in the section for the generated artifacts.

 ## How to contribute to this project?
 This project uses an embeded SQLite3 database to store the data showed by the application.
 That database is located in the `assets` folder inside of the application sources and contains two tables to hold the information: the ```ALBUMS_TABLE``` and the ```SONGS_TABLE```.
 The ```ALBUMS_TABLE``` contains the next columns:<br>
 **ID**: to identify every stored album;<br>